 Provider Type (Probe) Description Source System (Provider) Technology User Identity Information Collected Document Link Active Directory (AD) A highly secure and precise source, as well as the most common, from which to receive user information.
 As a probe, AD works with WMI technology to deliver authenticated user identities.
 In addition, AD itself, rather than the probe, functions as a source system (a provider) from which other probes retrieve user data as well.
-WMI • User name • IP address • Domain Active Directory as a Probe and a Provider, on page 17 Agents A native 32-bit application installed on Active Directory domain controllers or on member servers.
+Active Directory Domain Controller WMI User name IP address Domain Active Directory as a Probe and a Provider, on page 17 Agents A native 32-bit application installed on Active Directory domain controllers or on member servers.
 The Agent probe is a quick and efficient solution when using Active Directory for user identity information.
 Agents installed on the domain controller or on a member server.
-User name IP address Domain Active Directory Agents, on page 32 Endpoint WMI Whether the user is still connected
+User nameIP addressDomain Active Directory Agents, on page 34 Endpoint WMI Whether the user is still connected Endpoint Probe, on page 65

 Provider Type (Probe) Description Source System (Provider) Technology User Identity Information Collected Document Link Always runs in the background in addition to other configured probes, in order to verify whether the user is still connected.
 SPAN Sits on the network switch in order to listen to network traffic, and extract user identity information based on Active Directory data.
-SPAN, installed on the switch, and Kerberos messages User name IP address Domain SPAN, on page 40 API providers Gather user identity information from any system programmed to communicate with a RESTful API client, using the RESTful API service offered by ISE-PIC.
+SPAN, installed on the switch, and Kerberos messages User nameIP addressDomain SPAN, on page 42 API providers Gather user identity information from any system programmed to communicate with a RESTful API client, using the RESTful API service offered by ISE-PIC.
 Any system programmed to communicate with a REST API client.
 RESTful APIs.
 User identity sent to subscribers in JSON format.
-User name IP address Port range Domain API Providers, on page 36 Syslog Parse syslog messages and retrieve user identities, including MAC addresses. • Regular syslog message providers • DHCP servers Syslog messages User name IP address MAC address Domain Syslog Providers, on page 42 pxGrid sends 200 events per second for session topics to avoid overloading the clients.
+User name IP address Port range Domain API Providers, on page 38 Syslog Parse syslog messages and retrieve user identities, including MAC addresses.
+Regular syslog message providers DHCP servers Syslog messages User name IP address MAC address Domain Syslog Providers, on page 44 pxGrid sends 200 events per second for session topics to avoid overloading the clients.
 If the publisher sends more than 200 events, the additional events are queued and sent in next batch.